 6. WHAT LEVEL OF SERVICE CAN I EXPECT FROM YOU?

-You should discuss this with the adviser up front.
+You should discuss this with the Registered Person up front.
 Ask questions like:

 7. MAKING THE MOST OF THE RELATIONSHIP

-Think of your relationship with your adviser as a partnership, with both of you working to achieve your financial goals.
+Think of your relationship with your Registered Person as a partnership, with both of you working to achieve your financial goals.

 You’ll want to keep the lines of communication open and meet at least annually.
 Ask questions when you don’t understand something.

-Be honest with yourself and your adviser about your financial situation.
-Your adviser needs accurate information to recommend the best investments for you.
+Be honest with yourself and with the Registered Person about your financial situation.
+They need accurate information to recommend the best investments for you.